 Annex F lists a set of requirements and desirable characteristics that were taken into consideration in the design of the TDM.

+Annex G discusses security, the Space Assigned Numbers Authority (SANA), and patent considerations with respect to the TDM.

+Annex H is a list of abbreviations and acronyms applicable to the TDM.

-Annex G provides a TDM Summary Sheet, or ‘Quick Reference’.
+Annex I provides a TDM Summary Sheet, or ‘Quick Reference’.

 References